 Plus, silicone straws are dishwasher-friendly, so you won’t have to worry about individually scrubbing them.
 Our pediatric dentist thinks they are a great option for kids and adults of all ages!

 The most environmentally-friendly straw is probably the bamboo straw!
 There’s little to no processing involved with these – a bamboo stalk is simply cut and cleaned.
 Bamboo straws are also 100% natural and compostable.

 Instead of purchasing any insidiously sweet candy straws, opt for a pasta straw!
-These reusable, edible straws are made from uncooked pasta.
-They are completely biodegradable and they can be disposed after one use.
-Unlike paper straws, they won’t get all soggy and unlike candy straws, they aren’t loaded with sugar!
+These reusable, edible straws come from uncooked pasta dough.
+They are completely biodegradable, and you can easily dispose of them after one use.
+Unlike paper straws, they won’t get all soggy, and unlike candy straws, they don’t have a bunch of dangerous sugar!

 To avoid all these issues, encourage your kids to drink water or milk over other options!
 Our pediatric dentist in Aurora states that drinking water is a great way to stay hydrated and flush harmful sugar from the mouth.
 Milk is loaded with calcium and vitamin D, two elements that keep the teeth strong.

 Benefits of Using Straws to Drink Your Beverage